Mold Compass Free mold guidance and practical resources

 Landlords must provide a rental unit that does not endanger tenant health, welfare, or safety and is fit for the purpose for which it is rented.
 This includes maintaining the property free from conditions that could lead to mold growth.

-[Delaware Code Online - Chapter 53]
+[Delaware Code Online - Residential Landlord-Tenant Code]

 Comply with Building and Housing Codes